Ulyana Nesheva: Tattoo art

 In 2014, despite her success as a painter, Nesheva decided to try herself in the other shape of art, as she stated: "Once I felt the need for a new way of self-realization, and I decided to dive into Tattoo art.
 As a result, intriguing acquaintance grew into love of life.
 For me, tattooing is primarily art, and when art is transformed into an integral part of the personality, it causes delight."
 She got her first tattoo of a cat on the shoulder at 16, in the unknown studio in Kerch.
 However, Nesheva's interest in Tattoo art raised to the new level, when her friend, Andrei Bezpamyatny, who is a realism tattoo artist, showed her how to use the machine.
 It took her two days to learn and she mastered her skills by making her first tattoo on herself, of two-headed girl in a dress, which represents a close connection with her sister.

-Many celebrities have tattoos done by Nesheva: Nadya Dorofeeva, Evgeny Filatov, Nata Zhizhchenko.
+Many celebrities have tattoos done by Nesheva: Nadia Dorofieieva, Yevhen Filatov, Nata Zhyzhchenko.
 She is known for her own unique minimalist style with the finest lines and a laconic plot, as she said: "I started working in minimalism intuitively, just smoothly moved from graphics to what is close to me.
 Minimalism is the purity of lines, laconicism, restraint and elegance.
 The peculiarity of such tattoos is that they become a harmonious addition to the graceful lines of the body with its skin color, all these moles and bones."
 For a long time, a sprig of lavender became a brand mark of her tattoo style.
 As Nesheva stated: "My popularity came with a tattoo of the long branch for one of my clients.
 At that time, such sketches were not considered by anyone as a tattoo at all.
 But that was the moment, which precisely defined my style.
 Now you can find a lot of similar tattoos and every time I see them, I feel proud to be the first."
 Being renowned as one of the pioneers in floral and minimalist style, Nesheva is considered to be one of the best tattoo artists of Ukraine.

 On 4 February 2017, Nesheva opened her own tattoo studio "Nesheva Art Room" in Kyiv.
 In November 2019, she became a member of the National Tattoo Association of Ukraine and a judge in the first online tattoo festival in Ukraine.

 In November 2020, Ulyana Nesheva opened a new tattoo studio "6:19", pursuing the concept of minimalism as a reflection of her style and artistic vision.
 Architectural Balbek Bureau worked on the design of the project.